Escaldes–Engordany

 Escaldes–Engordany ([esˈkaldez aŋɡoɾˈðaɲ]) is one of the seven parishes of Andorra.
-The Escaldes–Engordany parish was founded on 14 June 1978 and has the second largest population after Andorra la Vella.
+The Escaldes–Engordany parish was founded in 1978 by being separated from Andorra la Vella.
 The parish is composed of the areas les Escaldes, Engordany, Els Vilars d'Engordany, Engolasters, and El Fener.
-As of 2014 it has a population of 13,634.
-Notable events include the town's annual jazz festival.
+As of 2014 it has a population of 13,634, the second largest population after Andorra la Vella.
+Notable events include the 8 May feast of Sant Miquel d'Engolasters which the people decided to make a local holiday starting in 2025.

 It borders four parishes: Encamp to the north and northeast, Sant Julià de Lòria in the southwest, Andorra la Vella in the west, and La Massana in the northwest.
-Also borders Catalonia, Spain in the east, south and southeast.
+Escaldes–Engordany also borders Spain in the east, south and southeast.

 Geography

 Climate

-Escaldes–Engordany has a oceanic climate (Köppen climate classification Cfb).
+Escaldes–Engordany has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Escaldes–Engordany is 8.5 C. The average annual rainfall is 799.9 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 17.3 C, and lowest in January, at around 1.9 C. The highest temperature ever recorded in Escaldes-Engordany was 33.0 C on 16 August 1974; the coldest temperature ever recorded was -21.0 C on 30 January 1935.